mjp2233/retail-restful-service/README.md

 # Running the Service
 Before running, MongoDB must be installed locally.
-Test data will be created and inserted on start-up.
+Test data for ids 13860428 and 54456119 will be created and inserted in database on start-up.

 Run gradlew via the terminal to start the application:
 `./gradlew bootRun`